sudeepk11/test/README.md

 1. Start by forking this repo [https://github.com/crewfire/coding-challenge-full-stack-js](https://github.com/crewfire/coding-challenge-full-stack-js) to save time on setup (or start from scratch if you wish)
 2. Spend about 1-3 hours working on this (the pre-configured repo should help with that)
-3. Send us a link to a public GitHub repository with your code  (or share a private one with the username `kiasaki`)
+3. Send us a link to a public GitHub repository with your code  (or share a private one with the username `justscribner`)

 ## Challenge: Flickr feed viewer and search